mmrs151/daily-prayer-time/readme.txt

 == Changelog ==

-= 2020.04.26 =
+= 2020.05.01 =
-* Display Sehri and Iftar time on Digital screen if ramadaan is activated
+* Digital screen blink and scroll can have url now, so people on mobile can click.
-* Fix YT link
+* added blink_link and scroll_link short code

 == Upgrade Notice ==

-= 2020.04.26 =
+= 2020.05.01 =
-* Display Sehri and Iftar time on Digital screen if ramadaan is activated
+* Digital screen blink and scroll can have url now, so people on mobile can click.
-* Fix YT link
+* added blink_link and scroll_link short code